 In a former life, I wrote comics – using the name Dick Foreman.
 These included the Vertigo series: ‘Black Orchid’, 3 issues of ‘Swamp Thing’ and 1 of ‘Hellblazer’ for DC, along with contributions to ‘2000AD’, ‘Blaam’, ‘Taboo’ and more.
 For 20 years, I also scripted photostories and comic strips for ‘Who Cares’ – a UK national magazine for young people in care.

-I have contributed articles to Alan Moore’s ‘Dodgem Logic’ magazine, and poems to a number of publications – most recently to ‘Roundyhouse’ magazine and the anthology ‘And This Global Warming'.
-In 2016 I will have a new poem in 'Tears in the Fence' magazine and a short story in the following issue.
+I have contributed articles to Alan Moore’s ‘Dodgem Logic’ magazine, and poems to a number of publications – including ‘Roundyhouse’ and 'Obsessed with Pipework' magazines and the anthology ‘And This Global Warming'.
+In 2016 another poem appeared in 'Tears in the Fence' magazine, with a short story in the following issue.
+This launched me into a close association with 'Tears', contributing more material to subsequent issues.
+I am now also an associate editor, reading and assessing short story submissions, and am involved in the planning and running of an annual Tears poetry festival.

 Below you'll find one story from the 'Wilful Misunderstandings' short story collection.
 'Friendly Smiles and Calm Voices', was originally published in the Autumn 2014 issue of 'Confingo', a magazine publishing new fiction and poetry.
-Here, you'll find a slightly revised version of it, as it will appear in the book.
+Here, you'll find a slightly revised version of it, as it appeared in the book.

 Friendly Smiles and Calm Voices